 - Microsoft Excel

 Add a stand-alone table to a map or scene

 A stand-alone table can be added to a map or scene in the same manner as any other layer using one of the three following methods:

 - Drag the table from the Catalog pane into the current view.

 - Right-click the table in the Catalog pane and click Add To Current Map .

 - On the Map tab, in the Layer group, click Add Data and browse to the table.

 Open a stand-alone or attribute table

-Opening the table view of a stand-alone or attribute table allows you to edit values, reorder fields, interactively select, query records, and view related data.
+Opening the table view of a stand-alone or attribute table allows you to edit values, reorder fields, interactively selector query records, and view related data.
 More than one table can be open simultaneously.
-Use any of the following methods to open a table view:
+Use any of the following methods to open a table view.
+You can adjust the project settings to control the position of a table in your project.

 - Right-click a layer in the Contents pane and click Attribute Table .

-- Highlight a layer in the Contents pane and press Ctrl+T to open the table view for that layer.
+- Select a layer in the Contents pane and press Ctrl+T to open the table view for that layer.

 - Right-click a stand-alone table in the Contents pane and click Open .

-- To open a table view directly in the selected view, ensure some features are selected on the map.
+- To open a table view directly in the selected view, select some features on the map.
 Right-click the layer in the Contents pane, point to Selection, and click Attribute Table Showing Selection .

 Interact with the table view

-Once you have an open table view, the following are some tips to help you understand table behavior and how to interact with its contents:
+Once you have an open table view, consider the following when interacting with its contents:

 - For tables with large record counts, browsing through the length of the table view uses deferred scrolling.
-Only the records loaded in the table are displayed.
-This means you can click and drag quickly down the length of the table instead of scrolling through the records individually.
+Only the records loaded in the table are listed.
+This means you can drag quickly down the length of the table instead of scrolling through the records individually.

 - To view properties of a field, hover over the column header.

-- Multiple fields can be selected to hide, rearrange, or delete.
+- Multiple fields can be selected to hide, freeze, rearrange, or delete.

 - Fields can be filtered by time, range, or current map extent.